The Stonewall Jackson Manual Training and Industrial School

-As you drive under an old ivy covered bridge that says, “Stonewall Jackson School,” and look to your right, you will see several dilapidated buildings frozen in time.
+As you drive under an old ivy-covered bridge with a sign that reads “Stonewall Jackson School,” off to the side, you will see several dilapidated buildings that seem frozen in time.
 They once belonged to the Stonewall Jackson Manual Training and Industrial School located in Concord, North Carolina.

 The school built several buildings and cottages between 1909 and the 1940s.
 The main administration building, Cannon Memorial Hall, was built in 1922.
 At its peak in the 1920s, the school housed 500 students.
 The young boys were taught not only academics, but labor as well.
 They learned several different trades such as: farming, shoemaking, barbering, textiles, and mechanics.

 By the 1970s, the student population began to dwindle due to other welfare programs and as social attitudes towards minors changed.
 It is now called the Stonewall Jackson Youth Development Center.
 The new building is located behind the older buildings and houses more violent youth offenders and because of this, there is a barbed wire fence that surrounds the new building.

 The old Stonewall Jackson School site is in the National Register of Historical Places, but there has been little interest in preserving these historical buildings.
 You can not visit the site.
 There are no trespassing signs all over the grounds and police patrol the property daily.
 Several of the buildings have caved in floors and ceilings that are falling down, so please use caution.
 The old decaying buildings still stand for now, but nature is slowly reclaiming the buildings for itself.

 It sits right on Old Charlotte Road, you can't miss it.
 Unfortunately, They have recently added fences with razor wire surrounding the buildings.</pLOTS of No Trespassing signs, watch where you go and how far you walk.

 Follow us on Twitter to get the latest on the world's hidden wonders.